mycpuorg/mycpuorg.github.io/_posts/2020-02-15-know-your-worth.md

 Instead of (or at least, in addition to!) putting your numbers out, I think the well meaning people should give out useful tips that they have applied in real life.
-Maybe, each person who is ready to share their Total Comp could share a salary neogitation tactic that has worked for them in the past or maybe share an easy skill that super-charged their career.
+Maybe, each person who is ready to share their Total Comp could share a salary negotiation tactic that has worked for them in the past or maybe share an easy skill that super-charged their career.
 Share your secrets, tricks, hacks that have gotten you to the fortunate position you are in, than simply brandishing the fruits of those works, albeit with good intentions.